 Imaging depth in two-photon (2P) microscopy is limited by scattering.
 At depths beyond 500 µm in a densely stained mouse brain, 2P excitation confinement and signal-to-background ratio are severely degraded.
 One workaround recently pioneered at Cornell University (Xu et al, Nat Phot 2013) is to use 3-photon excitation with infrared-shifted wavelengths near 1.3 or 1.7 µm.
 This approach can significantly improve the imaging depth, owing to superior excitation confinement (3P effect) and reduced scattering (infrared effect).
 3P microscopy makes it possible to image cells at depths exceeding 1 mm in live mouse brain tissue.
 In addition, 3P fluorescence imaging is easily combined with morphological imaging based on third-harmonic generation (THG).
 3P microscopy recently became practical with the development of suitable high-peak power infrared sources.
 We are developing this promising approach and novel applications.

-Dual-color 3-photon microscopy
+Color 3-photon microscopy

-(a) Novel dual-color laser source optimized for 3P microscopy. (b) Comparison of 2P and 3P in-depth imaging of ex vivo mouse brain tissue. (c) in vivo through-skull 3P/THG imaging of two neural cell populations in an adult zebrafish brain. © CNRS, Inserm, Polytechnique, IOGS, Inst Vision, Inst Pasteur / Springer-Nature.
+(a) Dual-color laser source optimized for 3P microscopy. (b) Comparison of 2P and 3P in-depth imaging of ex vivo mouse brain tissue. (c) in vivo through-skull 3P/THG imaging of two neural cell populations in an adult zebrafish brain. © CNRS, Inserm, Polytechnique, IOGS, Inst Vision, Inst Pasteur / Springer-Nature.
 Adapted from Guesmi, Abdeladim et al, Light Sci App 2018.

 Color imaging with multimodal 3-photon microscopy - Optics & Photonics News (2018)